Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Parallel Work and Real-time Performance:

-- The key is that the two Agents must be able to work in parallel.
-While the Computer Agent is searching for page elements or entering text, the Phone Agent must remain online and able to have a normal conversation with the user, such as saying “Okay, I’m filling in your name… What is your ID number?”
+- The key is that the two agents must be able to work in parallel.
+While the computer agent is searching for page elements or entering text, the phone agent must remain online and able to have a normal conversation with the user, such as saying “Okay, I am filling in your name… May I have your ID number?”

-- The input of both Agents needs to include information from the other.
-For example, the input to the Phone Agent’s language model should not only include the user’s speech transcription but also a specially marked field containing messages from the Computer Agent (e.g.,
+- The input of both agents needs to include information from the other.
+For example, the phone agent’s language model input should not only include the user’s speech transcription but also a specially marked field containing messages from the computer agent (e.g.,

 [FROM_COMPUTER_AGENT] Cannot find the 'Next' button

 ).
-Similarly, the input to the Computer Agent’s multimodal model should not only include browser screenshots but also messages from the Phone Agent (e.g.,[FROM_PHONE_AGENT] User says the name is Zhang San
+Similarly, the computer agent’s multimodal model input should not only include browser screenshots but also messages from the phone agent (e.g.,[FROM_PHONE_AGENT] User says the name is Zhang San

 ).